grgutorocha/nextjs-ideas/README.md

-This is a simple repository to make some experiments with the purpose of learning Next.js.
+This is a simple repository to make some experiments to learn Next.js.

-Check it out the production build: [https://nextjs-ideas.vercel.app](https://nextjs-ideas.vercel.app)
+Check out the production build: [https://nextjs-ideas.vercel.app](https://nextjs-ideas.vercel.app)

 ## Tech Stack